Wandering In China: Xi'an

 The site where the Warriors are is stunning- marble floors and gold-leaf writing document their story, but in the true living contrast Xi'an is, we needed to climb through a break in the wrought iron fence to buy our tickets.
 The actual tomb is well-preserved and unadorned, also.

 Many freelance guides will appriach you in the parking lot, and while it can be tempting to dismiss them as poachers, many grew up in the area and are full of stories.
 Consider them as a cheaper, better option rather than taking a guided tour from the city centre.
+Our guide was a local and he insisted we paid him after the tour "because if you don't like it, I didn't do my job."
+His patience, willingness to take group snaps of my family, and endless litany of facts and stories about the site took our visit to the next level.

 After a full day of wandering and wondering, we climbed a bus back to the city.
 I watched the countryside slowly cramp up again with high rises, and the world the Warriors knew felt even farther away.